-- New credit lines and new facilitated deals in fossil fuel sectors - Total credit line exposure and total capital market's deal values - Breakdown amount between 'Use of proceeds' and 'General corporate purpose' financing instruments and facilitated deals (capital market) by sector or (if not available) by asset class or at a global level - The share of outstanding credit lines and facilitated deals dedicated to low carbon activities / companies or transitioning companies as well as the standard followed for defining them as such. - Considering the high level of granularity of information as well as the fact that some information might be new (transitioning/low carbon assessment), it is possible to provide the detailed portfolio with relevant data and then making an aggregation at tool level.
+- New investments in fossil fuel sectors - Total AuM exposure - Breakdown amount between 'Use of proceeds' and 'General purpose' instruments by sector or if not available by asset class or at global level. - The share of investments dedicated to low carbon activities / companies or transitioning companies as well as the standard followed for defining them as such. - Considering the high level of granularity of information as well as the fact that some information might be new (transitioning/low carbon assessment), it is possible to provide the detailed portfolio with relevant data and then making an aggregation at tool level.

-- ◆ C-FS4.5a
+♦ C-FS4.5a

-- C3.5a

-- ♦ C-FS14.0
+- C3.5a - C-FS14.0